jpmckeown/pitch-sorted/diary-notes.md

 Timwaskett: Oh nice!
 Yeah, that was a fun project, I'll poke my head in if you'd like any input.

  Theme of people being divided in two categories could be interpreted variously relating to many social phenomena.  the theme of a group being divided into two subgroups could be interpreted in many different ways.
-Nothing will be stated explicitly, leave open to imagination.
+Nothing will be said explicitly, leave open to imagination.
+There are a few clues to my interpretation in game and a few more in code.
 A good satirist never spells it out.

 PigeonWhole
 + ball falls down centre of screen, deflect to score